 Hiking with kids can be a challenge but can also be one of the best ways to engage your kids with a trip and bring the family together.
 Kids like challenges; let them feel that tackling the hike is an achievement.

 Try to spice up the walks with attractions that your kids love; Natural pools for wading/swimming opportunities, challenging gorges with ladders and rockslides for adrenaline, or camping overnight with a campfire and outdoor cooking.

-Hiking with kids in the Middle East can add additional challenges, since in some countries, hiking infrastructure, trail markings, and emergency services are not up to western standards.
+Hiking with kids in the Middle East can add additional challenges since hiking infrastructure, trail markings, and emergency services are not up to western standards in some countries.

 When to come to Israel for Hiking?

 Like most Middle Eastern countries, Israel has an arid and hot summer that’s not hiking-friendly and, in some areas, even dangerous.
 The autumn remains dry and dusty.
 Conditions begin to get better only in November.

 December-March is the most attractive season.
 However, the “sweet spot” is between mid-February and mid-March, when wildflower blossom is at its peak and lots of streams and springs that are dry throughout the year are filled with water.

 From the end of March until May, it’s still possible to hike.
 However, the weather gradually becomes hotter, and the landscape dries out.

 Israel is situated on the globe at the transition between the “Desert Belt” and the “Green Belt”.
 Thus, although the country is tiny, there is a huge difference in climate and scenery between the north and the south.